Jean-MarcHarvengt/MCUME/README.md

   - "sms"  => for Sega Master System/Game Gear, put your ".sms"/"gg" files here
   - "gen"  => for Sega Genesis/Megadrive, put your ".smd"/"bin" files here
   - "msx"  => for MSX roms, put your ".rom"/".msx2" files here.
 MSX system roms in msx/roms
+  - "amiga"  => for Amiga floppies, put your ".adf" files here.

 -- insert the card into the SD slot